scaleoutsean/awesome-solidfire/encryption/kmip-thales-keysecure.md

   - Password Authentication: Optional
   - Client Certificate Authentication: Used for SSL session and username
   - Trusted CA List Profile: Default
-  - Username Field in Client Certificate: OU (Organizational Unit)
+  - Username Field in Client Certificate: `OU` (Organizational Unit)
-- Local users were used; an account named `$CLUSTERNAME` was created in KeySecure (I'm not sure if this is required, to have an account that matches cluster name)
+- Local user accounts were used; an account named `$CLUSTERNAME` was created in KeySecure (I'm not sure if this is required, to have a user account that matches cluster name)
-- SolidFire CSR was created on SolidFire as per below; creating CSR from KeySecure Web UI didn't work out (certifiate could be set with `SetSslCertificate` but there were errors later when creating KMIP Server, so best don't try if you don't know how it's supposed to work)
+- SolidFire CSR was created on SolidFire as per below; creating CSR from KeySecure Web UI didn't work out (certifiate could be uploaded to SolidFire with `SetSslCertificate` but there were errors later on, when creating KMIP Server, so best don't try if you don't know how it's supposed to work)
-- From the issued SolidFire certificate and API method it seems that `CN` is pre-set to `$CLUSTERNAME`, and `OU` worked as Username Field in Client Certificate for me only because I manually entered `organizationalUnit` value that was identical to `CN` (and equal to cluster name).
+- From the issued SolidFire certificate and API method it seems that `CN` is pre-set to `$CLUSTERNAME`, and `OU` worked as Username Field in Client Certificate for me only because I manually entered `organizationalUnit` value that was identical to `CN` (and equal to cluster name)
+- It is strongly recommended to thoroughly understand KeySecure (or find somebody who does) for actual production use

 ![KeySecure KMIP Server](./01-kmip-server.png)